SuperMix: Supervising the Mixing Data Augmentation: Supervised Mixing Augmentation

 where $g_\sigma *\nabla \mathcal{L}'_{SM}$ is a smoothed version of the gradients using the 2D Gaussian smoothing filter $g$ with the standard deviation $\sigma$.
-It must be noted that all matrices in Equations \ref{eq:newton} and \ref{eq:smoothnewton} are vectorized before the matrix operations, and masks are reshaped back at the end of the iteration.
-Besides, due to the smoothness of masks, we optimize a down-sampled set of masks and up-sample them before performing the mixing.
-Figure \ref{fig:diagram} demonstrates a schematic diagram of the proposed mixing approach.
+It must be noted that all matrices in Equations \ref{eq:newton} and \ref{eq:smoothnewton} are vectorized before the matrix operations, and are reshaped back at the end of the iteration.
+In addition, due to the smoothness of masks, we optimize a down-sampled set of masks and up-sample them before performing the mixing.

-The algorithm terminates when the Top-$k$ predicted classes of $f^T(\hat{x})$ are the same as the predicted class for samples in $X$.
-For instance, when $X$ consists of two samples recognized as `cat' and `dog', the Top-$2$ classes in $f^T(\hat{x})$ should be classes of `cat' and `dog'.
-This criterion assures that all samples in the input set are visible in the mixed sample according to the knowledge of the teacher.
 Algorithm \ref{alg:SMA} and Figure \ref{fig:diagram} demonstrate the detailed algorithm and schematic diagram for SuperMix, respectively.

-We perform the algorithm on random sets of input samples drawn from $\mathcal{D}$ to generate $\mathcal{D}'$.
-For the sake of brevity, we define the augmentation factor $\kappa=\tfrac{|\mathcal{D}'|}{|\mathcal{D}|}$ to show the ratio of the size of the mixed dataset over the size of the original dataset.
-Figure \ref{fig:visualcomparisonofk} provides a visual comparison of the mixed images produced by SuperMix, MixUp, and CutMix.
-For a better evaluation, class activation maps \cite{zhou2016learning} are computed for two classes in mixed images.
+{\bf Termination Criteria:} The algorithm terminates when the Top-$k$ predicted classes of $f^T(\hat{x})$ are the same as the predicted class for samples in $X$.
+For instance, when $X$ consists of two images recognized as `cat' and `dog', the Top-$2$ classes in $f^T(\hat{x})$ should be classes of `cat' and `dog'.
+This criterion assures that important features in the input set are visible in the mixed image.
+Figure \ref{fig:visualcomparisonofk} provides a visual comparison of the mixed images produced by different methods.